 When it comes to agent experience, contact centers have made significant strides in recent years.
 Nonetheless, many still have work to do to overcome a longstanding reputation.
 Attrition rates for contact center agents generally hover around 30–45%, and they reached as high as 100% during the COVID-19 pandemic.

 There are many reasons for these high attrition rates, from stressful work environments to a lack of advancement opportunities.
-But one, in particular, may go unnoticed: ineffective onboarding and training.
+But one, in particular, may go unnoticed: ineffective onboarding and call center training.
 The process of retaining your best agents starts with how you handle their very first days on the job.
 According to a Gallup Panel study, employees who feel they had an “exceptional” onboarding experience are 2.3 times more likely to stay at their jobs — and almost twice as likely to excel in their roles.

 Yet, most companies do a poor job of onboarding.
 Gallup notes that only 12% of employees say they’ve experienced effective onboarding at work.
 A significant reason for that may be a lack of one-on-one time between new hires and managers.
 For contact center managers, bolstering their one-on-one onboarding efforts may just be the key to getting better agents and keeping them longer.